Longwood Truck Accident Attorneys Helping Victims of Commercial Truck Accidents for over 20 Years

 Trucks, big rigs, tractor-trailers, and semi tractor-trailers are defined as vehicles used for transporting products for commercial purposes.
 This class of vehicle can include 18-wheelers and delivery trucks.
 Such trucks can be as long as 75 feet and weigh 80,000 pounds.

 Drivers of these trucks are held to a higher legal standard than the average motor vehicle operator.
 Commercial vehicle drivers must be professionally trained and follow strict federal, state, and local laws while driving large tractor-trailer vehicles.
-Our Orlando truck accident attorneys have extensive experience in truck accident litigation and have devoted a great deal of study to laws pertaining to truck drivers.
+The truck accident attorney Longwood, FL trusts have extensive experience in truck accident litigation and have devoted a great deal of study to laws pertaining to truck drivers.
 We aggressively litigate these cases and hold the negligent parties accountable for their actions.